najir/DSA/README.md

 	as they are completed.
 	<br />
 Important updates and notes will also be found here as neccessary:
+- I wanted to note that I've attempted to write my structures and algorithms iteratively where possible with the goal of improved readability and my own personal preference.
+I may write them again recursively for practice.

 ## Data Structures
 ______________________